 As a school we measure children’s progress in learning in terms of Trajectories linked to their expected progress towards GCSE grades, and, to an extent, age related expectations.
 The class teacher continually assesses each child and notes areas where they are improving and where further support is needed.
 As a school we track and monitor children’s progress using a variety of different methods including trajectories linked to their expected progress towards GCSE grades, performance in mock exams and reading and spelling ages.

-Class teachers, subject leaders, Key Stage Managers and members of the Senior Leadership Team meet regularly to discuss pupil progress.
+Class teachers, subject leaders, Heads of Year and members of the Senior Leadership Team meet regularly to discuss pupil progress.
 Children who are not making expected progress are picked up through regular review meetings with the subject Heads of Departments, the SENCo and the Senior Leadership Team.
 The school also has Impact Coaches who will work directly with identified individuals.
 They will all meet to discuss potential barriers to learning and what further support can be given to aid pupil progression.

 We believe that your child’s education should be a partnership between parents and teachers, therefore we aim to keep communication channels open and communicate regularly, especially if your child has complex needs.